agiratech-mani/deckerwordpress/wp-content/plugins/wp-spamshield/readme.txt

 *released 06/15/15*

 * Added several improvements to the integration with ecommerce plugins.
-* Pre-emptive security enhancement for the log file (formerly `temp-comments-log.txt`) - added a randomly generated 32 character long key to the filename to make it unique (now `temp-comments-log-{random key}.txt`).
+* Preemptive security enhancement for the log file (formerly `temp-comments-log.txt`) - added a randomly generated 32 character long key to the filename to make it unique (now `temp-comments-log-{random key}.txt`).
 The log was already protected by an `.htaccess` file and restricted to the IP address of the admin.
 * Made various code improvements.
 * Improved some of the filters in the anti-spam algorithm.
 * Updated the anti-spam filters.